turingschool/curriculum-site/module4/projects/capstone/evaluation.md

 * Your ability to collaborate with your team
 * Your ability to implement features and solve problems while adhering to the project's conventions

-As such, you will be graded throughout the duration of the project rather that during one final evaluation session at the end.
+As such, you will be assessed throughout the duration of the project rather that during one final evaluation session at the end.
 Just like on the job, you are expected to perform at a high level consistently and not just on the days when you are undergoing review.

 ## Self Assessment